-The Peak District is covered with many ancient pathways, stone circles and cave networks, but one of my favourite sites is Lud’s Church, a hidden chasm that can only be reached on foot.
-This mystical place is surrounded by legend, but it’s most often connected with the medieval Arthurian classic, Sir Gawain and the Green Knight.
-We’ve completed this journey several times in all weathers, and although there’s a climb to reach the crevice, it’s a fairly easy walk with great views and an otherworldly atmosphere.
+This mystical place is surrounded by legend, but it’s most often connected with the Arthurian classic, Sir Gawain and the Green Knight.
+We’ve completed this journey with our little girl several times in all weathers.
+Although there’s a climb to reach the crevice, it’s a fairly easy walk with great views and an otherworldly atmosphere.

-This area is riddled with amazing walks, but as we have a 6-year-old, we took the easiest and quickest route (2.72 miles/4.4 km including return journey).
-The Roaches are nearby and can easily be included in a day so I’ve linked to a longer trail at the end of this post.
+This area is riddled with amazing walks, but as we have a 7-year-old, we took the easiest route (2.72 miles/4.4 km including return journey).
+The Roaches are nearby and can easily be included in a day.
+I’ve linked to a longer trail at the end of this post.

-The best place to start from is Gradbach Carpark (SK17 0SU) which is a little way off the A53 between Buxton and Leek.
+The best place to start from is Gradbach Carpark (SK17 0SU) which is just off the A53 between Buxton and Leek.
 It’s free, but it does fill up fast so try to get there early.
-Turning right along the road you walk until you reach the sign for Gradbach Mill, which now offers self-catering accommodation (I quite fancy booking this myself!).
-Although this looks like a private drive, there’s a public footpath running through it so head down past the unusual trough and through the buildings until you reach steps to a gate.
+Turning right along the road you walk until you reach the sign for Gradbach Mill.
+This now offers self-catering accommodation.
+Although this looks like a private drive, there’s a public footpath running through it.
+Head down past the unusual trough and through the buildings until you reach steps to a gate.
 It’s hard to believe that when the silk factory was in operation, this hamlet was a busy industrial hub.